 - Pain or swelling in the mouth, tongue, or throat.

 - Retching or vomiting

-If you were given anesthesia, you may feel nauseous or sleepy after the procedure.
+You may feel nauseous or sleepy after the procedure if you were given anesthesia.
 You may have a dry mouth or a sore throat.
 These are common reactions to anesthesia.

-But if you find yourself with increased pain, fever, cough or vomiting of blood, have trouble breathing or swallowing, or have chest pains, you should call your doctor.
+But if you find yourself with increased pain, fever, cough, vomiting of blood, have trouble breathing or swallowing, or have chest pains, you should call your doctor.

 You can suck on ice or gargle with salt water to ease a sore throat.
 Over-the-counter pain relievers or throat lozenges can also help.